 The New Inpatient Building Phase 1 will be located on the site of the eastern portion of the present Dowling Building.
 This will necessitate the demolition of the existing 19,000 square foot, 3-story portion of the Dowling Building along Albany Street (east section of the building located between the Dowling Tower and the Menino Pavilion) which is currently used for administrative and support functions.
-The New Inpatient Building Phase 1 will be 4-stories above grade at approximately 78,800 square feet with a typical floorplate of approximately 16,700 square feet on levels one and two and approximately 9,350 square feet on levels three and four.
+The New Inpatient Building Phase 1 will be 4-stories above grade at approximately 82,300 square feet.
 The building's southern face is set back from Albany Street to allow further sidewalk improvements intended to promote a user-friendly experience.
 The facade engages this streetscape providing a clear and continuous edge further defining the pedestrian path.

-The Emergency Department drop-off and entrance will be relocated to the rear of the Moakley Cancer Center, accessed via Shapiro Drive.
+Reorganization and improvements to walk-in and drop-off entries will occur to improve the patient experience and wayfinding.
+The Emergency Department walk-in and drop-off entrance will be relocated to the rear of the Moakley Cancer Center accessed via Shapiro Drive.
+New wayfinding signage will be installed to denote the new location.
 This action will further remove vehicular traffic from the north side of Albany Street, minimizing potential conflicts with pedestrians and fostering a more user-friendly experience.